Panaspis maculicollis

-Panaspis maculicollis, also known as the speckle-lipped snake-eyed skink or spotted-neck snake-eyed skink, is a species of lidless skinks in the family Scincidae.
+Panaspis maculicollis, also known as the speckle-lipped snake-eyed skink or spotted-neck snake-eyed skink, is a species of lidless skink in the family Scincidae.
 The species is found in southern Africa.

 Distribution

 Panaspis maculicollis is found in northern South Africa, southern Mozambique, Zambia, Zimbabwe, northern Botswana, northeastern Namibia (Caprivi Strip), and southern Angola.

 Description

 Panaspis maculicollis is a small skink measuring on average 33 mm in snout–vent length.

 Habitat

 Panaspis maculicollis is a terrestrial skink that inhabits open or rocky savanna.